associatedpress/datakit-data/docs/usage.rst

 -------------------------

-This plugin expects data files associated with a project to live in a `data/` directory at the root of the project's folder.
-This is typically the root of a code repository under version control.
+This plugin expects data files associated with a project to live in a `data/` directory at the root of a project folder.
+This is typically the root of a code repository.

-The `data/` directory itsellf, however, should be excluded from version control (see :ref:`readme-overview` for background on this decision).
+While code to acquire, clean and analyze data should be placed under version control, the `data/` *should be excluded from version control.*

 .. note::

   Version control systems have different mechanisms to prevent files from being "tracked".
-  Git users, for instance, can add the `data/` directory to a project's gitignore_ file.
+  Git users, for instance, should add the `data/` directory to a project's .gitignore_ file.